Trekking in the Highlands of the Ngorongoro Crater

 A Flamboyance of flamingos

 The sight of tens of thousands of flamingos in Lake Natron is sure to astound even the most seasoned safari enthusiast.
-The many diverse types of birds, the ever-present vistas of the mountains, valleys, crater, and river gorges, and the grazing Buffaloes, Impala, and Thompson’s Gazelle in Embakai crater will blow your mind, so bring your largest memory card for your camera.
+The many diverse types of birds, the ever-present vistas of the mountains, valleys, crater, and river gorges, and the grazing buffalo, Impala, and Thompson’s Gazelle in Embakai crater will blow your mind, so bring your largest memory card for your camera.

 The Ngorongoro Conservation Area

-The Ngorongoro Conservation Region is a protected area and a UNESCO World Heritage Site in northern Tanzania’s Crater Highlands geological area, located 180 kilometers (110 miles) west of Arusha City in the Arusha Region.
+The Ngorongoro Conservation Region is a protected area and a UNESCO World Heritage Site in northern Tanzania’s Crater Highlands geological area, located 180 kilometres (110 miles) west of Arusha City in the Arusha Region.

-Because it is Tanzania’s only conservation area that preserves wildlife while permitting human habitation, the conservation area land is multi-use and unique.
+Because it is Tanzania’s only conservation area that preserves wildlife while permitting human habitation, the conservation area’s land is multi-use and unique.
 Land usage is regulated to avoid having a detrimental impact on the animal population.
 Cultivation, for example, is forbidden at all levels to save subsistence.

 The region is part of the Serengeti ecosystem and borders the Serengeti National Park to the northwest, as well as the southern Serengeti plains.